irinadel/Db2whc/connecting/ssl.md

 1. [Download the IBM Global Security Kit (GSKit)](https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=Security+Systems&product=ibm/Tivoli/IBM+Global+Security+Kit&release=All&platform=All&function=fixId&fixids=8.0.*&source=fc){: external} by selecting the GSKit appropriate for your operating system (OS).

-2. Download the SSL certificate from the **Connection Information** section of the {{site.data.keyword.dashdbshort_notm}} web console.
+2. Download the SSL certificate from the **Connection configuration resources** section under **Connections** in the **Administration** page of the {{site.data.keyword.dashdbshort_notm}} web console.
 Store the SSL certificate file in a directory that can be referenced in a subsequent command.

 3. Install the GSKit.
 See the following links for instructions:
    - [AIX](http://www-01.ibm.com/support/docview.wss?uid=swg21577384){: external}